kirstvh/kirstvh.github.io/projects.md

 ## BioCCP.jl

-My first project was about the experimental design of screening experiments in biotechnology.
+The first main project in my PhD was centered around the experimental design of screening experiments in biotechnology.
 In these experiments, a large number of variants of, for example, proteins, cells or organisms are generated to find an optimal phenotype.
 Here, we make the abstraction of considering each biosystem as a set of modules that is assembled into a design.
 For example, you can engineer a protein by varying and recombining existing protein domains.